nyuta1212/polads-annotation/examples/youtube-FnH6yPnJ_0A.md

 - **emotion-1**: hopeful, confident, positive
 - **claim-1**: talking about how Trump is good and down Biden or polliticians
 - **emotion-2**: dignity, confidence, greatness

+### Note
+The first part of the video shows a compilation of hopeful and confident scenes.
+This may be intended to provide these emotions to viewers, so the "Implication of Emotion" label is assigned.

+The next part claims good things about Trump and bad things about the other candidate and parties (claim-1).

+The last part is intended to make the viewer proud of America.